-I am serving as assistant professor with the Division of Social Work at California State University, Sacramento.
-This is the same department where I earned a Masters of Social Work in 2002.
-In the coming semester, I am teaching SWRK 151, Health Services and Systems and SWRK 261, graduate-level Grant Writing and Fund Development.
+I serve as assistant professor with the Division of Social Work at California State University, Sacramento.
+This is the same department where I earned a Master's of Social Work in 2002.
+In the coming semester, I will teaching SWRK 151, Health Services and Systems and SWRK 261, graduate-level Grant Writing and Fund Development.

 “what they need…is a quality of mind that will help them to use information and to develop reason in order to achieve lucid summations of what is going on in the world and of what may be happening within themselves.”

 Instructor of Record

 Public Policy, Graduate-level Introduction